Aldo Nason 1960s AV Mazzega Torpedo Chandelier

 When Aldo Nason became independent he quickly started to collaborate with several other glass workshops such as AV Mazzega.
 He designed many chandeliers and lamps for the company.
 Many of them were designed in this “tubular” style.

 Aldo Nason is the cousin of Carlo Nason.
-In the 1970s Carlo designed almost the complete AV Mazzega light collection.
+From 1965 until 1980 Carlo designed almost the complete AV Mazzega lighting collection.

 Many thanks to Frank from Flowermountain.be for the photos and the enthusiasm.
 Many thanks to Robert for the information.